 - What is the difference between subjectivity and objectivity?
 Can there be an objective beauty or is beauty always in the eye of the beholder?

 After the groups have reported to the class, ask the whole class for volunteers to play a song they consider beautiful.
 Before they play it, ask them why they think it is beautiful.
-Continue this process and discussion until there is about twenty minutes left of class time.
+Continue this process and discussion until there are about twenty minutes left of class time.
 Then turn to the “ugly” songs and again ask the whole class if anyone wants to play their “ugly song.”
-Repeat the format used for the beautiful songs by asking the students why they think various songs are ugly before they play them, and then open it up for discussion after it is played.
+Repeat the format used for the beautiful songs by asking the students why they think various songs are ugly (before they play them) and then open it up for discussion after they are played.
 Generally the class will explore the relationship between beauty and ugliness, and examine such topics as the connection between sadness and beauty, violence and ugliness, the song’s music and its lyrics, etc.